cairo-book/cairo-book/src/appendix-03-derivable-traits.md

 ```

-Here we demonstrate the implementation of a `struct A` that derives the StorageAccess trait.
+Here we demonstrate the implementation of a `struct A` that derives the Store trait.
 This `struct A` is subsequently used
 as a storage variable in the contract.

 ## PartialOrd and Ord for Ordering Comparisons

-TODO (Not derivable yet ?)
+In addition to the `PartialEq` trait, the standard library also provides the `PartialOrd` and `Ord` traits to compare values for ordering.

+The `PartialOrd` trait allows for comparison between instances of a type for ordering, thereby enabling the <, <=, >, and >= operators.

+When `PartialOrd` is derived on structs, two instances are ordered by comparing each field in turn.